Sparronator9999/YAMDCC/README.md

   - The only thing we need to do is get the default fan curve from the user's laptop, and add it to the default fan profile.
 - [ ] Command line support
-  - The beginning of a CLI for MSI Fan Control exists, just not publicly yet
+  - The beginning of a CLI for YAMDCC exists, just not publicly yet
 - [ ] .NET support
   - Mandatory for Linux support
   - The GUI *should* compile on .NET 8, but hasn't been tested yet